deifyinfocommsolutions/appuwezo_dfy/README.md

-# appuwezo_dfy
-Portal for Uwezo Mobile
+Portal for Uwezo Mobile for iBeads